RBEGamer/NixieClock/README.md

 To flash the arduino you can use the Arduino IDE to flash the `./src/nixie_driver/nixie_driver.ino` Select the Arduino Nano board and the SerialPort to Upload the Program.

+If you also have the Wifi-Module installed:
+Use as sketch the `/src/wifi_extention/wifi_extention.ino` for the `ESP8266`.

 ### SET TIME
 After power up the clock you can use the buttons to change the time.